ham-saat-saat-hai/climate-game-website/content/notes/2025-10-25/index.md

   showSummary: false
   hideFeatureImage: true
 ---

-- _A lot of chatter and goss about this year’s YIF_
+_There was lot of chatter and goss about this year’s YIF before we delved into discussing tasks_

+## Tasks

 - Meet few hours a week (Saturday 1400 BST), use the time to also co-work and discuss
 - Re-look at the previous to-do lists: http://pralay.netlify.app/notes/2025-07-01/
 - Anushka shared her game-morning experience.
-All players immediately understood the game Suggestions–Chaos odds need more evidence?
+All players immediately understood the game
+- Suggestions–Chaos odds need more evidence?
 Metrics need to be thought about more carefully; need to be more embedded in the story.
 - On how to assign metrics?
 All four of us come up with a method
 - Comments from the original spreadsheet to be discussed
 - Abhishek to write a script for the introduction to game sessions